 As discussed above, the noise at the reference frequency cannot be uncoupled from the signal, so it undergoes no attenuation and the dynamic reserve at νm is 0 dB.
 Instead for not resonating frequencies, the dynamic reserve increase since the LP filters suppress the noise components other than the signal.
 Therefore the dynamic reserve is strongly related to the cut-off of the LP filter and its attenuation at roll-off.

-This review of the principles at the core of the lock-in amplifier ends here, even if there will be occasion to further discuss the advent of digital technology in such instrument.
-Of course, in a future post in this blog…
+This review of the principles at the core of the lock-in amplifier ends here, even if there will be occasions to further discuss the advent of digital technology in such instrument.
+Of course, in a future post on this blog…

 PNG, Latin modern, 12pt, 120, trasparente